koash/aicluster-inputs/csv2excel/README.md

 # aicluster
 This is input file maker for practical examination of AI.

-Please See [aicluster](https://github.com/takaho/aicluster) of takaho.
+Please see [aicluster](https://github.com/takaho/aicluster) of takaho.

 ## Dependencies
 - [pandas](http://pandas.pydata.org/)